Configure PostgreSQL

 pgBackRest is used to create and manage offsite backups.

-2. Create an IAM user with API keys
+2. Create an IAM backup policy and user

-3. Create a *.conf configuration file in the salt/postgres/files/pgbackrest/ directory
+3. Create a *.conf configuration file in the salt/postgres/files/pgbackrest/ directory.
+In most cases, you should use the shared configuration.

 4. Install and configure pgBackRest.
-Add to your service’s Pillar file, for example:
+Add to the server’s Pillar file, for example:

 postgres: